 The screenshot below is taken after the audio stream is replaced by an 8-channel audio stream from the A__stage64.

-Interrogating Connections
+Interrogating Senders

 If a sender is connected, then it can be interrogated as follows.